Decline of Buddhism in the Indian subcontinent: Survival of Buddhism in the Indian subcontinent

 Buddhist institutions survived in eastern India right until the Islamic invasion.
-Buddhism still survives among the Barua (though practising Vaishnavite elements), a community of Bengali Magadh descent who migrated to Chittagong region.
+Buddhism still survives among the Barua (though practising Vaishnavite elements), a community of Arakanese descent who migrated to Chittagong region, but who call themselves Magh (Magadh descent) in oral tradition.
 Indian Buddhism also survives among Newars of Nepal, who practice unique form of Vajrayana known as Newar Buddhism and among the weavers of the villages of Maniabandha and Nuapatna in the Cuttack District of Odisha, a long-isolated region.